S. T. Satyamurthi

 S. Thomas Satyamurti (8 June 1922 – ?) was an Indian zoologist and museum director who contributed to museology and zoological research in India.
 He served as the Superintendent of the Government Museum, Chennai, and the Connemara Public Library from 1960 to 1978.

 Early life and education

 Satyamurti was born on 8 June 1922 to D. P. R. Somasundaram and Mercy at Madras.
-He earned an M.A. degree in 1946 and later pursued advanced studies at the National University of Colorado, USA, where he obtained a D.Sc. degree in 1955.
+He earned an MA in 1946 and in 1955 a DSc at the National University of Colorado.

 Career

 Satyamurti began his career as a Curator for Zoology at the Madras Government Museum (1942–1951).
 He then served in various roles: